UnseenWizzard/git_training/README.md

 As you know a `commit` basically contains your changes, a message and few other things.

-The 'history' of a branch is made up of all it's commits.
+The 'history' of a branch is made up of all its commits.

 But lets say you've just made a `commit` and then notice, that you've forgotten to add a file, or you made a typo and the change leaves you with broken code.